 - Push the latest feed to the same location, under the same file name to avoid the feed URL changing after each update.

-- All other lines represent the separate products.
+- All other lines contain the specific values for the separate products

-- The attributes and the product details are separated by a tab (avoid using tabs for reasons other than separating the individual values).
+- The attributes and the product details are separated by a tab (TIP: avoid including tabs that are part of product descriptions)

 Using HTML to apply styling to descriptions